1896 Republican National Convention: Vice Presidential candidates

 would accept only the top spot on the ticket.

 Coming into the convention, former Vice President Levi P. Morton had strong support to re-take his former office from delegates who favored the gold standard.
 However, McKinley's manager, Mark Hanna opposed Morton's addition to the ticket, instead favoring Garret A. Hobart or Minnesota Senator Cushman Kellogg Davis.
 Though McKinley's camp did not strongly oppose the party's gold standard platform, Hanna feared that the nomination of Morton would cause silver Republicans such as Colorado Senator Henry M. Teller to bolt the party.
+He also feared that the nomination of Morton would be considered a concession to Thomas Platt and the party bosses.
 Hanna was ultimately successful at keeping Morton off the ticket, but many silver Republicans nonetheless supported the Democratic ticket of William Jennings Bryan and Arthur Sewall.